havardgulldahl/plaskekart/README.md

 Programmet er laget av Håvard Gulldahl <havard@gulldahl.no>.
 Det er åpen kildekode og gratis, uten app-kjøp.

-Lisens: GPLv3
+Lisens: MIT/GPLv3

 ## Credits

 Images from api.met.no

-Image caching by the superb Kingfisher Framework by Wei Wang (MIT)
+Image caching by the Kingfisher Framework by Wei Wang (MIT)

 All app icons made by <a href="http://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></